The Best Phones for Kids 2024

 Learn more in our full Palm Phone review.

 The Wisephone caters to adults who need to cut down on their screen time.
-It calls, texts, takes pictures and includes only the bare-minimum apps necessary for modern life: maps, clock, and calculator.
+It calls, texts, takes pictures, and includes only the bare-minimum apps necessary for modern life: maps, a clock, and a calculator.

-There's also a family portal that lets parents keep an eye on their child's call history, texts, and location.
+There's also a family portal that lets parents monitor their child's call history, texts, and location.
 But we hesitate to recommend the Wisephone as a kids phone.
 Kids need guidance, and the Wisephone simply restricts all access.
-It may jibe with your parenting style, but it's a pricey option for a phone that does very little.

 We also considered the Lightphone for our lineup of kids phones.
-Like the Wisephone, the Lightphone is mainly for adults to get away from endless scrolling.
+Like the Wisephone, the Lightphone is mainly for adults to avoid endless scrolling.
 There are no parent-friendly features, so your child could end up texting and calling anyone and everyone.

 It has excellent app management, but the SPIN browser did nothing to curb our mature searches.
 Worse yet, none of our web activity showed up on the parental dashboard.
 There was a frustrating lack of customization options or reports.